Johnson City Doughboys Announce 2024 Roster

 Johnson City Doughboys News Release

-JOHNSON CITY, TN - The Johnson City Doughboys have announced their coaching staff for the Appalachian League's 2024 season.
-Joining manager Kevin Mahoney will be hitting coach Tino Burgos, pitching coach Reid Casey, fourth coach Jacqui Reynolds, athletic trainer Brianna Tetzloff, and data coordinator Jackson Scudder.
+JOHNSON CITY, TN - The Johnson City Doughboys have announced their roster for the Appalachian League's 2024 season.
+The team is comprised of 16 pitchers and 15 position players from across the United States.

-The Doughboys will have some new faces on the coaching staff with the addition of Tino Burgos as the hitting coach and Reid Casey as the pitching coach.
+"We couldn't be more excited for this talented group of players to dawn the Doughboys uniform in 2024," said Johnson City Doughboys General Manager Patrick Ennis.
+"With Kevin and his staff leading the way, I know we will have a competitive team that will work to defend the Appy League Title and keep it here in Johnson City.
+Let's Rally The Troops!"

-Burgos is currently in his eighth year as the head baseball coach at Florida Memorial University.
-Burgos played at Seminole State College in Oklahoma and Miami Dade College before finishing his collegiate career at Florida International University.
-He went on to spend two seasons of professional ball in the Frontier League before beginning his coaching career.
+The Johnson City infield will consist of returner Amman Dewberry (Presbyterian), Mark Henshon (Brown), Hunter High (Tennessee), Carson Kerce (Georgia Tech), Chris McHugh (Virginia Commonwealth), and Kyle Proctor (Oklahoma State).

-Rounding out the staff will be Athletic Trainer Brianna Tetzloff and Data Coordinator Jackson Scudder.
-Tetzloff currently is the graduate assistant athletic trainer for the ETSU softball team and Scudder is the current data coordinator for the ETSU baseball team.
+Pitchers for Johnson City are Aiden Carter (Lincoln Memorial), Brooks Chamberlin (Presbyterian), Landon Crumbley (East Tennessee State), Caleb Ellis (Central Alabama CC/ Alabama-Birmingham), Griffen Howell (Northern Kentucky), Jace Hyde (East Tennessee State), Bryce McCain (Oklahoma State), Andrew McCormick (Jacksonville State), Felix Morin (Canisius), Billy Rozakis (Siena), Owen Slater (Missouri State), Ryan Smith (Walters State CC (TN)), Tate Smith (Oklahoma State), Christian Toledo (Allegany College of Maryland), Noah Wieczorek (Siena), and Colin Woodham (Jacksonville State).

-"We are beyond excited to have this coaching staff join us for the 2024 season," said Doughboys General Manager, Patrick Ennis.
-"Kevin Mahoney has become as staple to the Johnson City community and we look forward to great things from this staff!"
+Catchers for the Doughboys feature Nathan Arterbridge (Missouri State), Eduardo Morales (Bethune-Cookman) and returner Tommy Sheridan (Canisius).

-The Doughboys begin their season at home against the Bristol State Liners on June 4, 2024.
+The Johnson City Doughboys begin their season on June 4, 2024 inside TVA Credit Union Ballpark against the Bristol State Liners.

 • Discuss this story on the Appalachian League message board...